 FSC® is an organisation that promotes environmentally appropriate, socially beneficial and economically viable management of the world's forests.
-The plants in Kristianstad, Nybro (Sweden), Erlangen, Solingen, Torgau and Gersthofen (Germany), Milton Keynes and Derby (UK), Angoulême and Evreux (France), Pirkkala (Finland), Kohila (Estonia), Krakow and Poznan (Poland) are FSC® certified.
-The paper and production process in the envelopes series FSC® by Bong is FSC® certified.
+The plants in Nybro (Sweden), Erlangen, Solingen, Torgau and Gersthofen (Germany), Milton Keynes and Derby (UK), Angoulême and Evreux (France), Pirkkala (Finland), Kohila (Estonia), Krakow and Poznan (Poland) are FSC® certified.